Oscar Wegner: Coaching career

 In 1974, he left Spain to take the position of Head Pro at the Aventura Country Club in North Miami Beach.
 That winter he served as the Tennis Pro at the Marco Polo Hotel in Palm Beach.
 He decided to build his own club, The Tennis Club International in Fort Lauderdale in 1975.
 After 3 years he sold his club and for the next 2 years he taught tennis, sailing and windsurfing at the Galt Ocean Mile Hotel in Fort Lauderdale, then, in the Winter of 1981 became Director of the Junior Academy at the Laver Racquet Club in Del Ray Beach, where he met Carlos Alves, and Jürgen Fassbender.
 In 1982 Alves invited him to Florianópolis, Brazil where Wegner spent a month working with a group of young players, including Gustavo Kuerten, then 5 years old, prior to going to Germany for the summer to coach at the Weiden Tennis Club in Cologne at Fassbender's invitation.
 Fassbender later wrote: "Oscar's techniques are incredible.
 He was with me in Germany and the students started to call him the 'American who could teach tennis in two hours'.
 Over and over, he had total beginners that would rally 40, 60 balls back and forth in just two hours of instruction.
 He also helped the Weiden Tennis Club have an undefeated junior team that year and to get our main team up to the Bundesliga."
 After spending 4 months in Germany Wegner returned to Florida and worked as Owner and Head Pro of the American Tennis Academy in Sunrise for the next 3 years.

-After the Academy's lease expired in 1985, Wegner went back to Florianopolis to coach at Alves' tennis academy at ASTEL.
+After the academy's lease expired in 1985, Wegner went back to Florianópolis to coach at Alves' tennis academy at ASTEL.
 Living in the Alves home for 10 months Wegner worked daily with 8-year-old Kuerten and other youngsters.
-For the next 4 years he visited Florianopolis and Itajaí often, coaching Kuerten and many other players including Marcio Carlsson, Maria Fernanda Alves and Rita Cruz Lima at ASTEL and Itamirim Clube de Campo.
+For the next 4 years he visited Florianópolis and Itajaí often, coaching Kuerten and many other players including Márcio Carlsson, Maria Fernanda Alves and Rita Cruz Lima at ASTEL and Itamirim Clube de Campo.
 He also helped them with their games during their visits to US tournaments including the Orange Bowl for the next several years, with the exception of Guga, who started working with Larri Passos from 1990 onwards.